 Eventually, they will leave our care and assume full responsibility for their relationships, happiness, finances, personal hygiene, and overall well-being.

 Children are born with full human potential, equipped with all the basic human emotions such as sadness, happiness, disgust, surprise and anger.
 These are universal human emotions.
-Initially, children are completely driven by these emotions, and as parents we help them to understand and regulate these feelings so that they can function effectively in society.
+Initially, children are completely driven by these emotions, and as parents we help them to understand and regulate these feelings so that they can function in society, and relations with other humans.

 All emotions matter